Repulser/Rythm-documentation/docs/Troubleshooting.md

 ## I've read everything above but none fixed my issue.
 What do I do?

-In case nothing from the list above has helped you, please go to [Miscellaneous Help](/misc_help).
+In case nothing from the list above has helped you, please go to [Get Support] section(/get_support).